 “Comparison with the ex is toxic all round,” Kranti says.
 “Even if the comparison tips the scales in your favor, it comes from a place of lack, it is stemming from your own sense of unease and insecurity.
 Comparison only feeds these feelings, and there’s absolutely no upside to holding yourself up against your spouse’s ex.”

+It benefits being the second wife who is mature and secure in her marriage to be able to deal with such an equation.
 There’s no easy way to handle this, except to give it time and patience.
 Don’t let your second-wife syndrome overwhelm everything else.

 7. Being the bigger person

-“Being a second wife meant I was ushered in to a family set-up that already existed,” says Phoebe, who married her husband Jack three years ago.
+“Being a second wife meant I was ushered into a family set-up that already existed,” says Phoebe, who married her husband Jack three years ago.
 “There were routines and rituals in place that just went along, sometimes ignoring what I wanted.
 Initially, I tried to fight it, but it ended up becoming an exhausting battle every time.
 I finally realized I needed to choose my battles, and that meant grinning and bearing it sometimes.”

 Related Reading: 7 Strategies To Stop Fighting In A Relationship